 - E-mail: You are required to have access to Canvas and are responsible for checking your NES e-mail address daily for class updates.
 Students should check their nes.ru email accounts regularly, as important information about the course (emergency cancellations, deadline changes) may be communicated in that way.
 Email is also the best way to reach me.
 I will generally respond to email within 24 hours.
-If you have a question about an assignment, you should not wait until the night it is due to ask. - Suggested weekly rhythm: - Monday morning-read the Weekly Overview page, make plans for completing the work - Monday-attend synchronous class session via Zoom - Wednesday, Thursday, Friday-complete some work each day - Saturday-ensure that all work is submitted by 23:59 MSK. - Sunday-rest or work ahead in order to rest later
+If you have a question about an assignment, you should not wait until the night it is due to ask. - Suggested weekly rhythm: - Monday morning-read the Weekly Overview page, make plans for completing the work, start working on the week's assignment, attend class - Tuesday and Wednesday-complete some work each day, prepare to participate in Thursday's class discussion - Thursday-attend class - Friday-prepare for the following Monday's class discussion - Saturday-ensure that all work is submitted by 23:59 MSK - Sunday-rest or work ahead in order to rest later